By: Franziska Rosser MD, MPH, FAAP & Sylvia Owusu-Ansah MD, MPH, FAAP

 Your child's asthma action plan can provide more details about when to seek immediate or emergency care.

 Some children may not require emergency care, but need a change in treatment plan or closer monitoring.
 Call your pediatrician or asthma care provider if your child is having any of these symptoms:

 decreased ability to do usual activities

 symptoms not responding to albuterol (but otherwise not in distress)

 needing albuterol treatments more frequently than every 4 hours (but otherwise not in distress)

 not getting better after 2-3 days of increasing albuterol

-With COVID-19, what is the best form of asthma medication to give--an inhaler or nebulizer treatment?
+What is the best form of albuterol to give—an inhaler or nebulizer treatment?

-How can I help prevent my child from having an asthma attacks during the pandemic?
+How can I help prevent my child from having an asthma attack during viral season?

 Help your child follow their asthma management plan and take their